-The Grundfos submersible pump will be decontaminated by pumping the solutions directly through the pump in the specified order.
-Nitric acid solution will not be used in the decontamination processes because of potential H&S concerns and because an acid solution can leach metals from metallic equipment.
+Nitric acid solution will not be used in the decontamination processes due to potential H&S concerns and because an acid solution can leach metals from metallic equipment.
 Decontamination fluids will be contained in a tank or 55-gallon drum and disposed of offsite as described below.

-Cross-contamination of PFCs in accordance with the SOP (Appendix A) will be considered during equipment decontamination.
+Cross-contamination of PFCs in accordance with the SOP (Appendix B) will be considered during equipment decontamination.

-Investigation Derived Waste Management
+Investigation-Derived Waste Management

 IDW is expected to consist of drill cuttings from the soil borings completed for monitoring well installations, purge water (from well development and groundwater sampling), and decontamination fluids.
 Aqueous IDW will be contained in 55-gallon drums or a Baker tank.
 Soil IDW will be stored in 55-gallon drums or a lined roll-off container with a hard, water-resistant lid.
-A location at NALF Fentress will be identified before initiating field work where IDW will temporarily be stored.
-IDW drums will be labeled in accordance with the SOP included in Appendix A.
+A location at NAS Oceana will be identified prior to initiation of the fieldwork where IDW will temporarily be stored.
+IDW drums will be labeled in accordance with the SOP included in Appendix B.

-Disposable equipment, including personal protective equipment, will be decontaminated in accordance with the SOP included in Appendix A and disposed of with normal facility trash.
+Disposable equipment, including personal protective equipment, will be decontaminated in accordance with the SOP included in Appendix B and disposed of with normal facility trash.
 The IDW subcontractor has not been determined for this sampling event; however, once the subcontractor is identified, the Navy will be notified.